-If you’re looking for an easy, nutritious, plant based entrée, it doesn’t get more delicious than Sweet and Spicy Roasted Tofu.
+If you’re looking for an easy, flavor-packed, vegetarian dinner, it doesn’t get more delicious than this sweet and spicy oven-roasted tofu.

 Ingredient Notes